emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

 .. c:function:: EMSCRIPTEN_RESULT emscripten_get_element_css_size(const char * target, double * width, double * height)

-	Gets the current css width and height of the element specified by ``target``.
+	Gets the current CSS width and height of the element specified by ``target``.

 	:param target: Element to get size of.
 If 0 is passed, the element specified by ``Module.canvas`` will be used.
 	:type target: const char*